michaelrommel/rsyncmachine/doc/features.md

 days, at the end of each backup run the directories that are no longer needed are deleted to conserve disk space.

-During the backup, the directory's name ends with ".inProgress" to distinguish between already completed backups and backups currently in work.
+During the backup, the directory´s name ends with ".inProgress" to distinguish between already completed backups and backups currently in work.